calenwalshe/calenwalshe.github.io/content/project/foveal_neglect/index.md

 slides: ""
 ---

 More details to come.
-Most recently the project was presented at [COSYNE](https://www.calenwalshe.com/talk/cosyne2020/).
+Most recently the project was presented at [Computational and Systems Neuroscience Conference](https://www.calenwalshe.com/talk/cosyne2020/).